mas-bandwidth/netcode/STANDARD.md

 ### Connected

-While _connected_ the client buffers _connection payload packets_ from the server so their payloads of [1,1200] bytes may be received by the application.
+While _connected_ the client buffers _connection payload packets_ received from the server so their payloads can be delivered to the client application.

 While _connected_ the client application may send _connection payload packets_ to the server.
-In the absence of _connection payload packet_ sent by the application, the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.
+In the absence of _connection payload packet_ sent by the client application, the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.

 If no _connection payload packet_ or _connection keep-alive packet_ are received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.